 White Cloud Temple (Baiyun Taoist Temple)

-Being one of the three "ancestral courts" of the Quanzhen Sect of Taoism, it is located on the east side of Baiyun Road, Fuxingmenwai Street, Xicheng District.
+Being one of the three "ancestral courts" of the Quanzhen Sect of Taoism, White Cloud Temple is located on the east side of Baiyun Road, Fuxingmenwai Street, Xicheng District.
 It was built in 739 and went through three big renovations – in 1706, 1714 and 1886.
-The architecture seen today is mainly from the Ming (1368-1644) and Qing (1644-1911) Dynasties.
+The architecture of White Cloud Temple seen today is mainly from the Ming (1368-1644) and Qing (1644-1911) Dynasties.
 The Center of the Chinese Taoist Association, founded in 1958, is also located in the temple.
-Nowadays, it attracts pilgrims and tourists from all over the world.
+Nowadays, White Cloud Temple attracts pilgrims and tourists from all over the world.
 The Spring Festival Fair and celebration at it is also a wonderful place to find out about Chinese culture and tradition.

 The Middle Section

-The middle section includes the main buildings which contain over 50 halls, spanning an area of about 2 hectares.
+The middle section of White Cloud Temple includes the main buildings which contain over 50 halls, spanning an area of about 2 hectares.
 You enter the grounds through a gate in the outside wall and then walk through the large gateway that leads to the gate.
 Beyond the gate are Wofeng Bridge, Lingguan Hall, Yuhuang Hall, Qiuzu Hall, and other buildings.